junxit/us-congress-bills-112/metadata.md

 - 2012-06-28 — Motion to reconsider laid on the table Agreed to without objection.
 - 2012-06-28 — On motion to suspend the rules and pass the bill, as amended Agreed to by the Yeas and Nays: (2/3 required): 402 - 21 (Roll no. 438). (text: CR 6/26/2012 H4003-4007)
 - 2012-06-28 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by the Yeas and Nays: (2/3 required): 402 - 21 (Roll no. 438).(text: CR 6/26/2012 H4003-4007)
+- 2012-06-29 — Received in the Senate and Read twice and referred to the Committee on Commerce, Science, and Transportation.